 I understand first-hand it’s hard to know exactly where to start when a new hire joins the organization, especially in the admin role.
 Is jumping into mounds of email and paperwork the right step or does it make more sense to ease in slowly?
 Overall, onboarding is surely circumstantial and no two styles are alike.
 Certain roles require a simple approach, while others require a higher touch.
 In the case of onboarding a new administrative professional, style and handling are critical for an effective first-step and yes, high-touch is key.

 Below are some rules for consideration, let’s break it down into two categories - Work and Relationship.

 Rule 1) Via email, draft a list of key elements to learn/know, and have it available on their first day: (Time required: 5-minutes)

 - A style preference for answering your phone

 - If you’re running behind, provide a suggestion for effective ‘nudging’ (i.e. pointing to a watch, wrap-it-up hand gesture, etc.)

 - Examples of when it’s acceptable to interrupt you during a meeting

-Rule 1) When arranging a lunch meeting, ask for favorite restaurants, establishments, and clubs.
+Rule 1) When arranging a lunch meeting, ask for favorite restaurant, establishment, and club suggestions.
 Doing so allows you to learn their preferences, and possibly try new things for yourself.
 (Time required: < 1-minute)